 College of Nursing and Health Sciences

-JOB TITLE: Clinical Instructor in Nursing - Palestine Campus
+Job Title: Clinical Instructor in Nursing - Tyler CampusStatus: Active

-DEPARTMENT: Nursing & Health Sciences
+Department: Nursing & Health Sciences

-Starting Date: January 2014
+Starting Date: September 2015

 The successful applicant must be able to demonstrate eligibility to work in the United States.
 This position is security-sensitive and subject to Texas Education Code Section 51.215, which authorizes the employer to obtain criminal history record information.

 Women and minorities are strongly encouraged to apply.
 The University of Texas at Tyler is an Equal Opportunity Employer.